ddobrin/native-spring-on-k8s-with-graalvm-workshop/best-practices/troubleshooting/README.md

 ...
 ```

-We observe the last error for this demo application at this time:
+When we build and run th eapp, we can observe the third and last error for this particular demo application:
 ```shell
 > ./mvnw clean spring-boot:build-image